shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 2. When `C` points to null, `A = C.next` will throw an error.
 So we have to check if `C` is null before doing that assignment.

-3. After we finish, set the overall list head to `P`.
+3. After we finish, set the reversed list's head to `P`.

 Just for fun, we also change `P, A, C` to the more descriptive `prev, cur, after` and squish the reassignments into some nice little one-liners.

 ```
 def reverseList(L):
-    """Reverses the input linked list in place using O(1) extra space."""
+    """Reverses the input linked list in-place using O(1) extra space."""
     prev, cur, after = (None, L.head, L.head.next)
     while cur:
         cur.next, prev, cur = (prev, cur, after)